Mé Aktsom

-Tridé Tsuktsen (704–755 CE), nicknamed Mé Aktsom ("Bearded Grandfather"), was the 37th king of Tibet and reigned during the Tibetan Empire period.
-He was son of king Tridu Songtsen and queen Tsenma Toktokteng, Princess of Chim.
+Tridé Tsuktsen, nicknamed Mé Aktsom ("Bearded Grandfather"), was the 37th King (Tsenpo) of Tibet from 704 to 755.
+He was son of Tridu Songtsen and Tsenma Toktokteng.
 His nickname Mé Aktsom ("Bearded Grandfather"), was given to him later in life because he was so hirsute.

 His father, Tridu Songtsen, died in 704 in battle in Mywa territory in the Kingdom of Nanzhao (modern lowland Yunnan).
 The Old Book of Tang states he was on his way to suppress tributary kingdoms on the southern borders of Tibet, including Nepal and parts of India.

 There was a dispute among his sons but "after a long time" the people put seven-year-old Tridé Tsuktsen on the throne.

 Struggle for the throne

 It is very unclear, however, from the sources exactly what happened after the death of Tridu Songtsen.
-According to the Tibetan Annals, "he who would be crowned king" (i.e. Mes-ag-tshoms?) was born in the spring of 704, just a few months before his father died.
+According to the Tibetan Annals, "he who would be crowned king" (Mé Aktsom) was born in the spring of 704, just a few months before his father died.

-Beckwith states that in the winter of 704–705, Lha ("Balpho" or Lha Balpo), one of the sons of Tridu Songtsen, took the throne, but Thrimalö, the empress dowager, wife of the second emperor, Mangsong Mangtsen, and mother of Tridu Songtsen, "dethroned Lha in favor of the infant Rgyal Gtsug ru, the future Khri gtsug brtsan, popularly known as Mé Agtsom.
+Beckwith states that in the winter of 704–705, Lha Balpo, one of the sons of Tridu Songtsen, took the throne, but Thrimalö, the empress dowager, wife of the second emperor, Mangsong Mangtsen, and mother of Tridu Songtsen, "dethroned Lha in favor of the infant Gyaltsugru, the future Tridé Tsuktsen, popularly known as Mé Aktsom.
 Revolts and executions accompanied the virtual coup, but the Annals and Chinese sources have little to report on them.
 Lha apparently was not killed, but only forced into semiretirement.
-It was thus, perhaps, the "Retired Emperor" Lha who actually received and married the Chinese princess Chin-ch'eng in 710.
+It was thus, perhaps, the "Retired Emperor" Lha who actually received and married the Chinese princess Jincheng in 710.
 In any event, Tibet experienced more internal unrest, and was conspicuously quiet on its borders with China."

 Whatever the case, Mé Aktsom was crowned king in 705 CE, although he was not formally enthroned until the death of Thrimalö in 712.

 Princess Jincheng and Buddhism

 The Chinese Princess Jincheng (?-739), an adoptive daughter of Emperor Zhongzong of Tang (r.
-705-710), was sent to Tibet in 710 where, according to most sources, she married Mes-ag-tshoms, who would have been only six or seven years old at the time.
+705-710), was sent to Tibet in 710 where, according to most sources, she married Mé-Aktsom, who would have been only six or seven years old at the time.
 She was known in Tibet as Princess Gyim Shing or The Latter Chinese Princess Ong Cho, or simply "Kim Sheng", and was a devout Buddhist.

 Five Buddhist temples were built: 'Ching bu nam ra, Kwa chu in Brag dmar, 'Gran bzang, 'Khar brag and sMas gong.